sockeon/docs/docs/examples.md

-# PHP WebSocket Examples & Tutorials
+# WebSocket & HTTP Examples

-This document provides comprehensive code examples and tutorials demonstrating how to implement WebSockets in PHP for various real-world use cases.
-Each example is designed to showcase specific features and capabilities of socket programming with practical implementation steps.
+This document provides comprehensive code examples and tutorials demonstrating how to implement both WebSockets and HTTP endpoints in PHP applications.
+Learn how to build real-time features with WebSockets alongside RESTful APIs and web content served through HTTP - all from a single unified server.

 ## Basic WebSocket and HTTP Example